 After TypeScript is installed, open the “package.json” file and add two new entries as per the image below.
 We are going to use tsc to compile the TypeScript code

 - build – this task allows building on demand

 To run the tasks on the command line, execute “npm run <task-name>”

-Next, create the configuration file for TypeScript (again, we are keeping things very simple here, but feel free to explore further options):
+Next, create a tsconfig.json configuration file for TypeScript (again, we are keeping things very simple here, but feel free to explore further options):

 The include property has a reference to a src folder, so create one at the root.
 This is where your files will be placed.